wixplosives/engine/packages/scripts/README.md

 Generates a feature folder with all basic imports and declarations.

 -   `feature-name` should be dash-separated
+-   optional `featuresDir` argument for specifying the path to the features directory in the project .
--   optional `templatesDir` argument for having customized templates/folder structure.
+-   optional `templatesDir` argument for having customized templates/folder structure

+## `engine.config.js` options

+-   `featuresDirectory` - same as `featuresDir` in CLI options
+-   `featureTemplatesFolder` - same as `templatesDir` in CLI options
+-   `featureFolderNameTemplate` - for overriding default feature folder name template (see [Templating options](#templating-options))

 ### Templating options